 Competition Tips: Part 3

 You've read our previous Student Design Competition Tips posts (here and here), right?
-And you're aware that the Student Design Competition deadline is coming soon (March 4, 2013 by 5pm)?
-Well, if you're just getting started, read on for more advice...
+And you're aware that the Student Design Competition deadline is coming soon (early March!!)?
+Well, read on for more advice...

 Tip #4: Think about the magazine this story would appear in if it existed.